josema88/jmordonez-site/content/posts/why-should-you-consider-rest-apis-for-your-application-architecture.md

 Some experts say SOAP is not made for mobile devices with limited resources.
 SOAP messages have a heavy load, on the contrary, the messages of the REST framework are light load, which makes it the most suitable for use on mobile devices and networks.

 In the last decade, a Software REST architecture style has become popular.
-RESTful Web Services are presented as a promising alternative to SOAP-based services due to their simplicity and light nature, as well as the ability to transmit data directly over HTTP.
+RESTful Web Services are presented as a great alternative to SOAP-based services due to their simplicity and light nature, as well as the ability to transmit data directly over HTTP.

 To provide scalability and interoperability to a platform, it is key to implement a technological tool that has the ability to be reused within another technological platform that is required.
 A software architecture oriented to the resources' recovery such as REST allows an application to be invoked as a service providing the ability to access its functions from another platform.